We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best for filtering formaldehyde: Dyson Purifier Cool FormaldehydeTM TP09

-A person can control this air purifier with voice commands and through an app.
+People can also control this air purifier with voice commands and an app.
+However, this may make the unit unsuitable for those who prefer not to use smart products.

 - works as a fan and air purifier